jwbambacht/node-ts-unauth/README.md

 # Full-stack unauthenticated web-application with NodeJS and TypeScript
+See [node-ts-auth](https://github.com/jwbambacht/node-ts-auth) for an authenticated version of this web-application.

 ## Characteristics:
 * TypeScript for static typing and easier and quicker debugging and development